jglazar/jglazar.github.io/_pages/about.md

 Fellow](https://ndseg.org/about) studying computational biophysics at Penn.

-My dissertation work with [Prof. Vivek Shenoy](https://shenoy.seas.upenn.edu) focuses on DNA architecture.
-I developed [🐦‍⬛ GENTLEChrO](/dissertation/) to model DNA's heirarchical spatial structure.
+My dissertation work with [Prof. Vivek Shenoy](https://shenoy.seas.upenn.edu) focuses on 🧬 DNA architecture.
+I developed [🐦‍⬛ GENTLEChrO](/dissertation/) to model DNA's hierarchical spatial structure.
 I wrote the code in C++, with Python for data analysis.

 Earlier in my PhD, I studied the [⚡️ electronic structure of 2D